allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 ![Task table customization gif](../img/gif/webapp_exp_table_cust.gif)

-Add metrics and/or hyperparameters columns to the tasks table.
+Add metrics and/or hyperparameters columns to the task table.
 The metrics and hyperparameters depend upon the tasks in the table.

 #### To Add Metrics: